brianterry/unicorn-maker/README.md

 - After the provider has been registered, deploy it using the sample Cloudformation `cloudformation.json`

 ## Contract test
 This example was create using Cloudformation's best practices.
-Therefore will pass all the Cloudformation CLI Contract test.
+Therefore, it will pass all of the Cloudformation CLI's Contract test.
 To run the contrast test, follow the directions the [documentation.](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-cli-test.html)